SRCthird/operations-nexus/README.md

 ### Configuration

-1. Config.ts
+1. `Config.ts`
-    - Config.ts is the document that hold all of you Azure information.
-To set this up find [Config.blank.ts](./src/Config.blank.ts) and rename it to Config.ts.
+    - `Config.ts` is the document that hold all Azure information.
+To set this up find [Config.blank.ts](./src/Config.blank.ts) and rename it to `Config.ts`.
     - There you will be able to update any information required.

-2. departments.json
+2. `departments.json`
-    - departments.json is the document that holds all of the departments, or groups.
-To set this up find [departments.blank.json](./backend/src/departments.blank.json) and rename it to departments.json.
+    - `departments.json` is the document that holds all of the departments, or groups.
+To set this up find [departments.blank.json](./backend/src/departments.blank.json) and rename it to `departments.json.`
-    - You will then be able to add and manage new or exsisting departments.
+    - For the ablility to add and manage new or exsisting departments.

-3. display.json
+3. `display.json`
-    - display.json is the document that holds all of the displays for any given department.
-To set this up find [display.json](./backend/src/display.blank.json) and rename it to display.json.
+    - `display.json` is the document that holds all of the displays for any given department.
+To set this up find [display.json](./backend/src/display.blank.json) and rename it to `display.json`.
-    - You will then be able to add and manage new or existing displays connecting them to each department.
+    - For the ablility to add and manage new or existing displays connecting them to each department.

 ### Running the Application